 - Leasing & Asset-backed Finance – Leasing finance is all about borrowing several funds against valuable assets like vehicles, machinery, etc. Asset-backed financing allows companies to buy assets and worry less about their maintenance.
 Asset-backed financing provides tax benefits too.

 - Other Types – Seed funding, crowdfunding, angel investment, VC (venture capital) funding, floatation cost, etc. are the other types.

 - Advance payment – In this type of payment method, the buyer clears 30 percent of the payment to the supplier while ordering and the rest 70 percent when the goods and services are shipped to him.

-- L/C or letter of Credit – Letter of credit or L/C gives the seller of the goods and services two guarantees confirming the payment will be initiated by the buyer.
-The first guarantee would be received from the buyer’s bank while the second guarantee shall be received from the sellers’ bank.
+- L/C or letter of Credit – Letter of credit or L/C gives the seller of the goods and services two guarantees, confirming the buyer will initiate the payment.
+The first guarantee would be received from the buyer’s bank, while the second guarantee shall be received from the sellers’ bank.

 - Bills for Collection – Bills of exchange are a type of payment method that ensures that the export has trust with respect to the collection of payment to his or her remitting bank.

 - Open Account – This type of payment method is used by partners of a business who have huge trust in each other.
 The business partners will need to have a separate bank account for this purpose with the correspondent banks.